 1. Clean Air Zones

 Clean Air Zone (CAZ) charges are often seen as a punitive tax on driving.
-But they are also a potential source of data that can be used to establish compatible supply and demand for new transport services, before they are developed.
-Transport Groups involve drivers collectively linking their CAZ payments with development of the specific, new, shared services, which will enable them to own fewer cars.
-This can be used to validate reduced carbon emissions, and it allows Transport Groups to issue Voluntary Carbon Credits (VCC).
-Drivers can buy a Transport Group's VCC as part of their CAZ payments and either retire them, to offset car use, or sell them to other polluters on a VCC Market.
-The Transport Group uses revenue from VCC to pay a return on the investment required to develop its new services.
+But they are also a potential source of data to establish supply and demand for new transport services, before they are developed.
+A Transport Group can involve drivers collectively linking their CAZ payments with the development of specific new shared services that will enable them to own fewer cars.
+Using self-sovereign IDs, they can pseudonymously share data with AI without giving up control of it.
+Linking reductions in car ownership to the development of new services allows Voluntary Carbon Credits (VCC) to be issued, providing a return on the investment required.
+Drivers buying VCC for a specific Transport Group, as part of their CAZ payments: Indicates demand, Provides a return on investment and Ensures the cost of new services are covered.
+Drivers can retire VCC, to offset car use, or sell them to other polluters on a VCC market.
+The overall effect is to develop new transport services that enable drivers to own fewer cars and shift the cost of using CAZs from drivers to major polluters.

 Transport Groups